-Model essay outline and body paragraph due in tutorials in the first half of the course, on the dates indicated in the syllabus, as part of a structured effort to teach essay-writing skills: 5%
+Model essay outline and body paragraph due in tutorials in the first half of the course, on the dates indicated in the syllabus, as part of a structured effort to teach essay-writing skills:

-An essay of roughly 2500-3000 words in length that answers one of four possible questions, given below in this syllabus, on the basis of assigned sources (as well as other sources students may find themselves).
-This essay is due at 9:00 pm on Monday, March 3rd; it should be uploaded by the due date to the Assignments section of the course website (open "Assessments" in the toolbar at the top of the OWL Brightspace webpage and then scroll down to "Assignments").
+An essay of roughly 1500-2000 words in length that answers one of four possible questions, given below in this syllabus, on the basis of assigned sources (as well as other sources students may find themselves).
+This essay is due at 9:00 pm on Monday, March 2nd; it should be uploaded by the due date to the Assignments section of the course website (open "Assessments" in the toolbar at the top of the OWL Brightspace webpage and then scroll down to "Assignments").

 One in-class quiz on Wednesday, February 12th.
 Students will be given one essay question, drawn from the list of two questions provided in this syllabus and in the course OWL Brightspace website.
 The quiz is the course designated assessment for which students are not permitted to use an undocumented absence to request consideration.

 All requests to postpone the taking of the quiz must include documentation.

 Final examination to be held in-person in the winter exam period.
 Before the end of the semester students will be given a list of essay questions from which the exam essay questions will be drawn.
-A model final exam is provided at the end of this syllabus.
-40%
+A model final exam will be provided to the class.